JetBrains/Qodana/topics/configuration-reference.md

 ### Specify directory in your project

-Use the `onlyDirectory` option to specify a directory inside your project that has to be analyzed.
+Use the `onlyDirectory` option to specify a project directory to analyze.
-This has to be specified relatively to the project root, for example:
+This should be relative to the project root, for example:

 ```yaml
 version: "1.0"